ros-chef/ros-web-dev-vm/README.md

 You can also just download a pre-built VM and run with it.

 # Super-Quickstart

+:( vagrant box package doesn't seem to produce a viable box for me, so this doesn't work for now

  * Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/downloads)
  * cd prebuilt
  * vagrant up